Pseudoinverse Graph Convolutional Networks: Fast Filters Tailored for Large Eigengaps of Dense Graphs and Hypergraphs: Experimental results

 \subsection{Limitations: Sparse graph datasets}

 For comparison and transparency, we also apply our method to the standard citation networks Cora, Citeseer, and Pubmed.
 These graph datasets are typical benchmarks for GNNs.
 However, they all are examples of sparse graphs that are exactly the opposite of what our method is designed to handle.
-One drastic drawback of our method is that it is only applicable to the largest connected component (LCC) of each graph because it relies on the multiplicity of the Laplacian eigenvalue 0 being one.
-Unsurprisingly, our method produces poor results on these datasets and it does not come close to the performance of a simple GCN \citep{kipf17}.
+The main challenge of these examples for our method are the very small eigengaps.
+Moreover, the eigenvalue zero often has multiplicity larger than one, which requires putting more effort into the eigenvalue computation.
 Network statistics and full results are given in Table~\ref{tbl:citation}.
+Unsurprisingly, our method by itself produces poor results on these datasets and it does not come close to the performance of a simple GCN \citep{kipf17}.